-Damages in a Montana wrongful death case are intended to compensate the estate or the surviving family members for the loss they suffered as a result of the deceased person's untimely death.
-In Montana, damages may be either "economic" or "non-economic" in nature.
-Both types of damages may be recovered in a single wrongful death case.
+In a Montana wrongful death case, "damages"—or the plaintiff's claimed losses—are intended to compensate the deceased person's surviving family members for the losses they suffered as a result of the death.
+Damages can be either "economic" or "noneconomic" in nature, and both types of damages may be awarded in a single wrongful death case.

-"Economic" damages are damages for which a concrete dollar amount can be established, usually through the use of evidence like receipts, bills, or pay stubs.
-Economic damages include losses like medical bills, funeral and burial expenses, and the lost value of the wages and benefits the deceased person would likely have earned during his or her expected lifetime if the untimely death had not occurred.
+"Economic" damages are damages for which a concrete dollar amount can be established, usually through evidence like receipts, bills, or pay stubs.
+In Montana, economic damages can include compensation to cover medical bills, funeral and burial expenses, and the lost value of the wages and benefits the deceased person would likely have earned during his or her expected lifetime.